 Speaking of traveling, one of the things that impresses me about your work is the way you set stories in places you've never been.
 Before I met you, I fell in love with your story "What the World Will Look Like When All the Water Leaves Us," which is set in Madagascar, and I was sure that you had actually been to Madagascar.
 But you haven't.
 And the stories in this book are set in far-flung places like Antarctica and Patagonia.
 How do you do research?
 You haven't been to Patagonia or Antarctica, have you?

 No, I haven't.
 Though I would like to.
 I love travel.
 When I need to research a place, the first—and often only—thing I do is buy a travel guide, preferably Lonely Planet.
-I can remember rooting around in the travel section of Politics & Prose for a guide on Antarctica.I think you were with me, actually.
+I can remember rooting around in the travel section of Politics & Prose for a guide on Antarctica.
+I research by preparing I am going away on a very long trip.

-That's so funny.
-It must have been one of those days when I was driving you around D.C.

-I have great memories of those drives.
-But with the guides, I research by preparing I am going away on a very long trip.
 What will I need to know?
 I like just enough fact to guide and inspire, but I don't like to get too cluttered with it.

 And the places in your work often function symbolically.
 I mean, in "Antarctica," Lee goes there to find out about the explosion that killed her estranged brother while he was working at a Brazilian research station there.
-So the chilly otherworldly quality of the setting underscores the distance between the siblings.
+So the chilly, otherworldly quality of the setting underscores the distance between the siblings.
 And Lee is so alienated from the place that we don't see it that closely.
 It works as a slightly abstract location, if that makes sense.

 Exactly.
 I have been trying for years to write a story about Antarctica, but the narrator was always a researcher there and I knew my grasp of fact was too loose.
 I needed that outsider perspective.
 And also the anchor of Cambridge, which is very familiar to me.

-Right Florida and Boston (two places you know well) appear in several stories.
+Right.
+Florida and Boston (two places you know well) appear in several stories.

 They do.
 This is the first time I have ever written about Florida, but even then it's not Central Florida, where I'm from, but south Florida, which always had a kind of mystique to me as a kid.